ArnavMotwani/UnsplashSwiftUI/README.md

 ## Requirements:
 The package is only compatible with iOS 14 and iPadOS 14 for now.

-The package requires a Client ID for the Unsplash API.
+The package requires a Access Key (Client ID) for the Unsplash API.
 You can get one from the [Unsplash Developers](https://unsplash.com/developers) page.
 You'll need to register your app there and you will be Rate Limited (limited number of API requests per hour) until you apply for a high-volume application (refer to the [Unsplash Developers](https://unsplash.com/developers) page for more details)

 Disclamer: I have not attempted applying for a high-volume application using this library as of yet.
 I believe that I have met all the requirements of the API and you should have no problem with it however I am not completely sure.